-Trustee Board Members: Steven Fox, Fiona Richards, Heneage Stevenson.
+Trustee Directors: Steven Fox, Fiona Richards, Heneage Stevenson

-Board Members: Chris Brown, James Dunseath, Jane Forman Hardy, Chris Thompson, Susannah Wass, Ottilie Windsor
+Honorary Advisors to the Board: Chris Brown, James Dunseath, Guy Farmer, Jane Forman Hardy, Chris Thompson, Susannah Wass, Ottilie Windsor

 Nicholas Chalmers - Artistic Director